-Average notes payable outstanding were \$13.4 million in 2013 and \$14.1 million in 2012.
-The weighted-average interest rate on notes payable was 10.85% in 2013 and 6.34% in 2012.
-As of 2013 and 2012 year end, the weighted-average interest rate on outstanding notes payable was 12.73% and 6.36%, respectively.
-The higher 2013 weighted-average interest rates primarily relate to local borrowings in emerging growth markets where rates are generally higher.
-No commercial paper was outstanding as of 2013 or 2012 year end.
+Average notes payable outstanding were \$45.4 million in 2014 and \$13.4 million in 2013.
+The weighted-average interest rate on notes payable was 5.42% in 2014 and 10.85% in 2013.
+As of 2014 and 2013 year end, the weighted-average interest rate on outstanding notes payable was 4.86% and 12.73%, respectively.
+The lower weighted-average interest rates in 2014 primarily reflect the impact of lower interest rates on commercial paper borrowings; no commercial paper was outstanding during 2013.
+The weighted-average interest rates in both years reflect local borrowings in emerging growth markets where interest rates are generally higher.